CloudCannon/documentation/_overview/1_welcome.md

 ## What is Jekyll?

 Jekyll is a static site generator.
-What this really means is that Jekyll is a program that takes your content written in HTML, Markdown and other markup languages, passes it through templates and outputs a completely static website.
+What this really means is that Jekyll takes your content written in HTML, Markdown and other markup languages, passes it through templates and outputs a completely static website.

 With Jekyll you can do things you would normally need a backend for.
 Blogging, photo galleries, and layouts are all possible.